n3d1117/chatgpt-telegram-bot/README.md

 {
     # 'gpt-3.5-turbo' or 'gpt-3.5-turbo-0301'
     'model': 'gpt-3.5-turbo',

-    # An initial system message that sets the tone and controls the behavior of the assistant.
-    'assistant_prompt': 'You are a helpful assistant.',

     # Number between 0 and 2.
 Higher values like 0.8 will make the output more random,
     # while lower values like 0.2 will make it more focused and deterministic.
 Defaults to 1
     'temperature': 1,

     # How many answers to generate for each input message.
 Defaults to 1
     'n_choices': 1,

-    # The maximum number of tokens allowed for the generated answer.
-Defaults to 1200
-    'max_tokens': 1200,

     # Number between -2.0 and 2.0.
 Positive values penalize new tokens based on whether
     # they appear in the text so far, increasing the model's likelihood to talk about new topics.
 Defaults to 0
     'presence_penalty': 0,